lucee/lucee-docs/docs/03.reference/02.tags/pdfparam/tag.md

 ---
 title: <cfpdfparam>
 id: tag-pdfparam
-related:
 categories:
 - pdf
 ---

 Provides additional information for the cfpdf tag.

-The cfpdfparam tag applies only to the merge action of the cfpdf tag and is always a child tag of the cfpdf tag.
+The cfpdfparam tag applies only to the merge action of the [[tag-pdf]] tag and is always a child tag of the cfpdf tag.